ilgo/Stardict/README.md

 * The xml format for the raw input is validated against resources/stardict.xsd.
   This xml schema is not part of the original stardict format, and will support synonym files.
-  There are a few samples in test/resources to see how the xml file is tructured.
+  There are a few samples in test/resources to see how the xml file is structured.

 ###Dependencies